ultravideo/uvgComm/FEATURES.md

 ### Contacts List

-Kvazzup has contact lists where user can add contacts and call them.
-The contact lists are preserved even if Kvazzup is shut down.
+uvgComm has contact lists where user can add contacts and call them.
+The contact lists are preserved even if uvgComm is shut down.